muwazana/exchange_calendars/README.md

    aws configure

    #Build the package by running the setup.py, !!pay attention to update the version if you need to publish new version.
+   #The latest version currently is 0.3
-   #For example, updating the scripts from the current version 0.2 to 0.3
+   #For example, updating the scripts from the current version 0.3 to 0.4
-   sed -i "s/version='0.2'/version='0.3'/" setup.py
+   sed -i "s/version='0.3'/version='0.4'/" setup.py

    python setup.py sdist bdist_wheel